IBM/spectrum-scale-policy-scripts/runpolicy/readme.md

 		runpolicy.sh path list-byState.txt -I defer -f dirPrefix

    The resulting file lists are stored in a directory denoted by parameter `-f dirPrefix`.
 File names of resident files are stored in file `dirPrefix.list.r`, file names of premigrated files are stored in file `dirPrefix.list.p` and file names of migrated files are stored in file `dirPrefix.list.m`.
+For example if the parameter `dirPrefix` is set to `/tmp/files`, then the file lists would be named: `/tmp/files.list.r`, `/tmp/files.list.p` and `/tmp/files.list.`.
    Instead of specifying the parameter `-I defer -f dirPrefix` in the command line, these can also be encoded in the script variable `DEFAULT_OPTS`.